Soya - Information about Soy and Soya Products

 - Soy Formula Exposes Infants To High Hormone Levels

 - Soy Weakens Your Immune System

-Many of the statements of Mercola are based on scientific experiments, but many scientific experiments are bad designed or their results are not statistically significant.
-The health benefits of soy are often only visible after years (or decades) of consumption and cannot be demonstrated with laboratory experiments which only take a few months.
-Soy products consumed by girls during adolescence may reduce the risk of breast cancer more than 20 years later.
+Many of the statements of Mercola are based on badly designed scientific experiments or on studies with results are not statistically significant.
+The health benefits of soy are often only visible after years (or decades) of consumption and cannot be demonstrated with short-term laboratory experiments.
+For example, soy products consumed by girls during their adolescence may reduce their risk of breast cancer more than 20 years later.
 How can you prove or disprove this with laboratory experiments?